 Don’t throw away your old food jars!
 Instead, reuse them in a ton of different ways, like these bathroom storage jars.
 Plus, learn how to cut the ends off of long screws on decorative knobs!

-A couple of months ago, I gave out bathroom a much needed face lift, and these glass jars were a part of the space.
+A couple of months ago, I gave our bathroom a much needed face lift, and these glass jars were a part of the space.
 A complete gut job wasn’t in the budget this time around, but I did make some major improvements to the space with only $200.

 These glass jars were part of my bathroom refresh, and they cost almost nothing to make.
 I took some old glass jars that I’ve recently started saving instead of recycling.

 All I did for these glass jars for my bathroom was to first spray paint the lid.
-I originally thought I wanted a hammered silver look, but after painting them, I didn’t love the look.
+I originally thought I wanted a hammered silver look, but after painting them, I didn’t love it.
 In the end, I painted them in black and sanded away a little of the black to show the silver underneath.

 I drilled a hole through the top of each lid that was big enough for the screws to fit through.

 I finally figured out an easy way to shorten the screws on these types of knobs, and ever since, I’ve been able to use these knobs for far more than furniture.